akhlakm/polyai-python/README.md

 See the [tests directory](/tests) for more example scripts.

 ## Todos
+- [X] Move arguments parsing to the `__main__.py` file.
+- [X] Add textgen ui api endpoint as v2.
 - [ ] Implement Langchain with polyai.
-- [X] Move arguments parsing to the `__main__.py` file.
 - [ ] Add QLora training module.
-- [ ] Add textgen ui api endpoint as v2.